Charter for the SPIN Symposium Series

 and Gerard Holzmann, and first posted with the call for papers for

 the 9th Spin Workshop, held in April 2002 in Grenoble, France.

-The Spin Workshop is focused in the Spin model checking tool, its underlying theory,
+The Spin Symposium is inpsired in the Spin model checking tool, its underlying theory,

 its implementation, and its applications.
 Program committees will